x13a/pam-party/README.md

 bypass authentication and run some command before unlock.
 For little security salt is prepanded and the result token is hashed with sha256.

-This module requires pam and openssl libraries to build.
+This module requires pam and openssl libraries to compile.

 ## Security